misotanni/misotanni.github.io/fjs/en/index.md

 5. For note names, the positive compound accidental is added as a superscript and the negative compound accidental is added as a subscript to the right of the conventional name.

-6. For staff notation, the positive compound accidental is written first (if any), then the negative compound accidental with a minus sign in front (if any), then any conventional accidental, then the note.
+6. For staff notation, the positive compound accidental is written first (if any), then the negative compound accidental with a slash in front (if any), then any conventional accidental, then the note.

 7. All else is shorthand.